 A good rule of thumb is that by the time your azaleas are showing color, you should be able to very clearly see if your lawn has a fungus.

-A few recommended options are listed below: one liquid hose end, one tank mix, and one granular.
 With fungicide, you get what you pay for, but some action is always better than none!
+A few recommended options are listed below:

 If you already have fungus, stop what you are doing and go purchase a topical fungicide and treat the area immediately; be sure not to mow over that area or walk on it.
 Each area may take several treatments.
 Apply a second application in approximately 21 days.
 You may need a third application as well in three weeks just to be safe.